jzuhone/jzuhone.github.io/_projects/storms.md

 is sometimes necessary to safe ACIS (shutting it down and moving it out of the focal plane) to prevent this radiation damage.

 Shutdowns can be manually executed if the *Chandra* project judges the radiation environment to be too dangerous.
 There is also a mechanism for an autonomous shutdown.
-Earlier in the mission,
+Earlier in the mission, Chandra used the Electron Proton Helium INstrument (EPHIN) on board to detect significant radiation levels and trigger autonomous instrument safing.
+EPHIN became inoperable in 2013; at this point the High Resolution Camera (HRC) anti-coincidence shield rates were used to detect solar storms.
+Beginning in 2020, HRC operations became reduced due to difficulties running the instrument at high temperatures, so the shield rate could no longer be used as an "always-on" radiation monitor.

+The current radiation monitor aboard Chandra is the ACIS threshold crossings rate, or "txings" rate.
+The ACIS flight computer and software detects and recognizes X-ray events during the length of an observation.
+The computer examines each CCD frame to find pixels with detections above a pre-determined threshold value.
+Not all such events are X-rays;
+this is determined by further processing.
+However, the total txings rate is calculated and telemetered to the ground.
+This value is sensitive both to X-rays and to particles; because of the latter it can be used as a radiation monitor to detect solar storms and trigger autonomous safing of the science instruments.

 ### ACIS Storm Pages